Life Insurance for Smokers: Rates, Options & How to Save

 Secure

-How Much More Do Smokers Pay?
+How Much More Do Smokers Pay in 2026?

-Here's a real-world comparison for a $500,000 / 20-year term life policy:
+Here's a real-world comparison for a $500,000 / 20-year term life policy using 2026 market averages:

-Monthly Premium Comparison by Age (Male)
+Annual Premium Comparison by Age (Male)

-Age Non-Smoker Rate Smoker Rate Premium Increase
+Age Non-Smoker Rate Smoker Rate Smoker Multiplier

 Pincher's Pro Tip

 Age is your biggest lever.
-Locking in a policy while you're younger — even at smoker rates — can still be significantly cheaper than waiting until your 50s or 60s to apply.
+Locking in a policy while you're younger, even at smoker rates, can still be significantly cheaper than waiting until your 50s or 60s to apply.
 If you plan to quit, securing coverage now protects your family while you work toward reclassification.

 Ohio Life Insurance - Save up to 70% Off